eager-dev/eagerx/docs/guide/getting_started/index.rst

 Installing EAGERx
 =================

-There are three installation options:
+There are four installation options:

 - Using *pip*
 - From source